robinhood/faust/docs/userguide/tasks.rst

 -------------------

-To add a custom command to your app, see the :file:`examples/simple.py` example in the Faust distribution, where we've added a ``produce`` command used to send example data into the stream processors:
+To add a custom command to your app, see the :file:`examples/simple.py` example in the Faust distribution, where we added a ``produce`` command used to send example data into the stream processors:

 .. sourcecode:: python